Transition

 Year 2 – 3

-The Headteacher and SENCO meet with their counterparts from Chestnut Lane to discuss the children; their needs, strengths and any other relevant information needed to ensure a smooth transition between schools.
+The Headteacher and SENDCo meet face tio face with or have conversations with their counterparts from Chestnut Lane and our other feeder schools to discuss the children; their needs, strengths and any other relevant information needed to ensure a smooth transition between schools.
 The Year 3 teachers visit the children in their Year 2 classes and talk with their current teachers at Chestnut Lane.
 Where children arrive from a different infant school the key staff at Elangeni liaise with staff at these infant schools too.

 The Year 2 children, from Chestnut Lane, visit Elangeni to see the Christmas Production.
 All Year 2 pupils joining Elangeni visit us as part of our transition day in July when they meet their teachers, see their classes and complete activities which enable the teachers to get to know the children better.